-Enchanting Buddhist temples dating back to the sixth century, which were later converted to Hinduism around the thirteenth century, and still hold a sacred allure to this day.
+Enchanting Buddhist temples dating back to the sixth century, later converted to Hinduism around the thirteenth century, that still hold a sacred allure today.

-Alongside the rich history and culture, you'll be amazed by the breathtaking landscapes, colorful regional markets, charming traditional villages, and mouth-watering cuisine.
-And with warm and welcoming locals, plus plenty of sunshine, there's no better time to discover this amazing region of Cambodia.
+Alongside its rich history and culture, you’ll be struck by the landscapes, colorful local markets, charming traditional villages, and delicious food.
+With friendly locals and plenty of sunshine, there’s no shortage of reasons to visit Cambodia.

-I personally loved every moment of my visit and would definitely go back again.
-Trust me, you won't regret exploring this stunning part of Cambodia!
+I loved every moment of my visit to Siem Reap and would definitely go back.
+Trust me, you won’t regret adding Cambodia to your Southeast Asia itinerary!

 .